ty-hal/GatorChat/Sprint3.md

   - As a user, I want to stay signed in, so I will create a cookie that will contain my securely contain my login information for future use.
 - Created handler for deleting auth cookie
   - As a developer I want the auth cookie to be deleted, so I will create a delete method for ceratin senarios
+- Created handlers to retrieve a user's classes and majors
+  - As a user, I want to see other user's classes and majors, so I will use handlers to connect to the frontend to display the user's data.
+- Created embedded structures that organize sections inside one another to create a more organized layout
+  - As a user, I want to be able to easily navigate through sections, so I will create embedded sections that properly organize other sections/threads.
 - Edited user sign in handler to create auth cookie and store in browser
+- Changed handler parameters to integers instead of structs for deleting and updating threads/posts
+  - As a developer, I want to easily delete and update threads by their ID instead of struct, so I will change the handler parameters to integer to allow for easy manipulation.

 ---